-Unidentified aircraft.
-An aircraft which has been observed or reported to be operating in a given area but whose identity has not been established.

-- 2.25.1.1 As soon as an air traffic services unit becomes aware of a strayed aircraft it shall take all necessary steps as outlined in 2.24.1.1.1 and 2.24.1.1.2 to assist the aircraft and to safeguard its flight. - 2.25.1.1.1 If the aircraft's position is not known, the air traffic services unit shall; - (a) attempt to establish two-way communication with the aircraft, unless such communication already exists; - (b) use all available means to determine its position; - (c) inform other ATS units into whose area the aircraft may have strayed or may stray, taking into account all the factors which may have affected the navigation of the aircraft in the circumstances; - (d) inform, in accordance with locally agreed procedures, appropriate military units and provide them with pertinent flight plan and other data concerning strayed aircraft; - (e) request from the units referred to in (c) and (d) and from other aircraft in flight every assistance in establishing communication with the aircraft and determining its position. - 2.25.1.1.2 When the aircraft's position is established, the air traffic services unit shall; - (a) advise the aircraft of its position and corrective action to be taken; and - (b) provide, as necessary, other ATS units and appropriate military units with relevant information concerning the strayed aircraft and any advice given to that aircraft.
+- Unidentified aircraft.
+An aircraft which has been observed or reported to be operating in a given area but whose identity has not been established. - Note 2: [An aircraft may be considered, at the same time, as a "strayed aircraft" by one unit and as an "unidentified aircraft" by another unit. - Note 3:A strayed or unidentified aircraft may be suspected as being the subject of unlawful interference.] - 2.25.1.1 As soon as an air traffic services unit becomes aware of a strayed aircraft it shall take all necessary steps as outlined in 2.25.1.1.1 and 2.25.1.1.2 to assist the aircraft and to safeguard its flight. - [Note: Navigational assistance by an air traffic services unit is particularly important if the unit becomes aware of an aircraft straying, or about to stray, into an area where there is a risk of interception or other hazard to its safety.] - 2.25.1.1.1 If the aircraft's position is not known, the air traffic services unit shall; - (a) attempt to establish two-way communication with the aircraft, unless such communication already exists; - (b) use all available means to determine its position; - (c) inform other ATS units into whose area the aircraft may have strayed or may stray, taking into account all the factors which may have affected the navigation of the aircraft in the circumstances; - (d) inform, in accordance with locally agreed procedures, appropriate military units and provide them with pertinent flight plan and other data concerning strayed aircraft; - (e) request from the units referred to in (c) and (d) and from other aircraft in flight every assistance in establishing communication with the aircraft and determining its position.